 Matrimony: The Sacrament of Matrimony is a beautiful reflection of the love of Christ for His bride the Church.
-Even as Christ died for each of us, so a husband and wife are called to sacrifice for one another and to embrace each other with gentleness, compassion and self-service.
+Even as Christ died for each of us, so a husband and wife are called to sacrifice for each other and to embrace each other with gentleness, compassion, and self-service.
 Are you ready for that challenge?

 Engaged couples who wish to be married in the Church must contact the parish office at 617-523-2110 and speak with the priest 6 months in advance.
 You will then be guided through the spiritual time of preparation before your nuptials!